Mohit505Git/IndoorLocalisation/AprilTag/Readme.md

 # Localsing an AprilTag

-AprilTags are really good to work with and really helpful in robotics.
+AprilTags are really good to work with and very helpful in robotics.
 Here i have made a very easy to use application which prints out the translation and the rotation(in Euler angles) of the tag.

 ## Getting Started